Group Members

 B. S. (2023) Lafayette College, Chemical Engineering

-My research aims to develop electrocatalysts that can better selectively oxidize both methane and alkenes for liquid fuel and chemical production at low temperatures.
+My research aims to develop atomically dispersed catalysts that can better selectively oxidize both methane and alkenes for liquid fuel and chemical production at low temperatures.
 While at Lafayette College, I worked with Professor Michael Senra as both a Clare Boothe Luce (CBL) Research Scholar and an honors thesis student.
 As a CBL Scholar and a thesis student, I produced biodiesel via the transesterification reaction and evaluated each sample’s cold flow properties and energy content using differential scanning calorimetry and bomb calorimetry.
 Additionally, during the summer of 2021, I worked alongside Professor Andrew Teixeira at Worcester Polytechnic Institute to develop a custom catalyst characterization test stand that could more accurately measure the number of active sites and binding energies for different catalyst forms.
 I also worked alongside Professor Thomas Schwartz at the University of Maine during the summer of 2022 to construct a continuous flow reactor that could effectively study solvent effects in the context of transition state theory in phenol hydrogenation.
 Aside from academics, I enjoy running, cooking meals from scratch, reading, and binge-watching Friends.

 Undergraduate Students